gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideServerCommunication.md

 Now just copy your `.war` file into Tomcat's `/webapps` folder.
 If you have default configuration settings it should automatically unzip the .war file.

-If Tomcat is in its default configuration to run on port 8080, you should be able to run your application by entering the url `http://&lt;hostname&gt;:8080/MyApp/MyApp.html` into your web browser.
+If Tomcat is in its default configuration to run on port 8080, you should be able to run your application by entering the url `http://<hostname>:8080/MyApp/MyApp.html` into your web browser.

 If you encounter any problems, take look in the Tomcat log file, which can be found in the `logs` directory of your Tomcat installation.
 If your web pages display but the RPC calls don't seem to be going through, try turning on access logging on Tomcat.
-You may find that the URL used by the client side has not been registered by Tomcat, or that there is a misconfiguration between the URL path set in the `setServiceEntryPoint(URL)` call when declaring your RPC service and the `&lt;url-pattern&gt;` URL mapping the `web.xml` file.
+You may find that the URL used by the client side has not been registered by Tomcat, or that there is a misconfiguration between the URL path set in the `setServiceEntryPoint(URL)` call when declaring your RPC service and the `<url-pattern>` URL mapping the `web.xml` file.

 ### Using Tomcat with Apache HTTPD and a proxy